Nick Stavinoha: St. Louis Cardinals

 Stavinoha made his big-league debut on June 22, 2008, as a designated hitter, and getting the first hit of his major league career against the Boston Red Sox at Fenway Park.
-Stavinoha was placed in the Rule 5 draft at the end of the 2010 season.
-Stavinoha was designated to the Cardinals once again on January 14, 2011.
+On November 19, 2010, Stavinoha was removed from the 40–man roster and sent outright to Triple–A Memphis.
 He became a free agent after the 2011 season.

+Hiroshima Toyo Carp

-On November 9, 2011, he signed a minor league contract with the Houston Astros.
-He also received an invitation to spring training.
-However, he was released on December 14, in order to sign with the Hiroshima Toyo Carp in Japan.
+On November 9, 2011, Stavinoha signed a minor league contract with the Houston Astros that included an invitation to spring training.
+However, he was released on December 14, in order to sign with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+In 52 games for the Carp in 2012, Stavinoha batted .238/.324/.431 with nine home runs and 24 RBI.
+In 2013, he played in 14 games for Hiroshima's main club, hitting .154/.175/.231 with one home run and three RBI.

-Family
+Sugar Land Skeeters

+Stavinoha signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball for the 2014 season, and was named the All–Star Game MVP at midseason.
+In 90 games for the Skeeters, he slashed .252/.295/.418 with 14 home runs and 54 RBI.

+Personal life

 Stavinoha resides in Cypress, Texas with his wife, Casey, and two daughters.